 Professor at the Centre for Interdisciplinary Methodologies at Warwick University and Visiting Professor at CWTS.
 Noortje's work is concerned with participation in technological societies and contributes to the development of digital research methodologies, in particular issue mapping.

 Postdoctoral researcher and member of the Science and Evaluation Studies research group.
 Philippe’s research interests include the relationship between evaluation practices and knowledge production, team science, and researchers’ data sharing and reuse behavior.

 Visiting researcher.
 Tina's research focuses on the statistical analysis and modeling of bibliometric data and citation networks.

 Visiting researcher.
 Ton's research focuses on research evaluation and bibliometric analysis in general (including in the social sciences and humanities).

-Database administrator/developer.
-Hans is involved in the maintenance and development of the CWTS database system.
+Database developer and administrator.
+Bram is involved in the development and maintenance of the CWTS database system.

 Sales director CWTS B.V.
 Mark is responsible for the development of the contract research activities for research performance studies, network analyses, and science mapping studies, as well as tailor-made training courses for clients.